AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/insights-dashboard-feature-overview.md

 * This smart grid includes Interesting Moments, Email and Web Activity in the last 90 days
 * User can highlight specific week in order to see activities within that week
 * Default View: Current week is selected
-* “Show Account Activity” feature is not available on leads since it is not a part of any account in Salesforce until it gets converted to a contact
+* “[!UICONTROL Show Account Activity]” feature is not available on leads since it is not a part of any account in [!DNL Salesforce] until it gets converted to a contact

 **Engagement Drill Down and Summary**